AITRICS/EMR-AGENT/PreCISE-EMR/README.md

 ## ⚠️ Important Notice
 **PhysioNet Data Access Requirements**

 You cannot run this repository without approved access to PhysioNet datasets.
-To obtain access:
-1. Complete the required training course at [PhysioNet](https://physionet.org/)
-2. Sign the data use agreement for each dataset
-3. Download the approved datasets independently
+To obtain access, you must first create an account on PhysioNet and complete the required credentialing process, including agreeing to the data use agreement.

 **No Raw Data Included**

 This repository contains only preprocessing code.
 No clinical data is provided due to privacy and licensing restrictions.

 **Execution Method**

 Unlike some other benchmarks that provide a single `run.sh` script, this project requires running Python scripts directly.
 Each dataset has its own evaluation script (e.g., `python evaluation_mimic3.py`).